google/tensorstore/docs/installation.rst

 TensorStore depends on a number of third-party libraries.
-By default, these dependencies are fetched and built automatically as part of the TensorStore build, which requires no additional effort.
+By default, these dependencies are fetched and built automatically as part of the TensorStore Bazel build, which requires no additional effort.

 On Linux and macOS, however, it is possible to override this behavior for a subset of these libraries and instead link to a system-provided version.
 This